codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 1. Update the `readme.md` file in the root of the Git repo and commit the changes.
 1. Now navigate to the simple-ci pipeline and see that new workflow has been created.
-1. Click on the workflow to view it’s execution details.
+1. Click on the workflow to view its execution details.
   This pipeline:
   * Clones the `express-microserivce` repo
   * Builds the image